 Christine paints contemporary landscapes, characterised by deliberate lines and shapes, flattened planes and the use of saturated colour.
 She grew up in Trinidad and the bright light and vivid colours of the tropics still exert an influence in her paintings.

-She draws inspiration from the countryside where she lives, on the edge of the Chilterns, where Buckinghamshire, Hertfordshire and Bedfordshire meet.
-She is especially inspired by landscapes where the natural lie of the land is accentuated by man-made interventions such as tracks, farmed fields and hedgerows, planted woodland and reservoirs.
+Most of Christine's paintings are inspired by the landscapes of the Ridgeway and the Chilterns in Hertfordshire, Buckinghamshire and Oxfordshire.
+She is especially interested in landscapes where the natural lie of the land is accentuated by man-made interventions such as tracks, farmed fields and hedgerows, planted woodland and reservoirs.

-Other parts of England feature in her paintings too: the South Coast, Devon, Cornwall, Somerset, Lincolnshire, Shropshire and the Lake District.
+Other parts of England feature in her paintings too: the South Coast, Devon and Cornwall, along with Somerset, Lincolnshire, Shropshire and the Lake District.

 Another aspect of her work is her still life paintings which often include flowers for their exuberant colours and organic shapes.

 Her paintings consist of several layers of acrylic paint on a collaged base.
 She begins by drawing the composition onto board before collaging the whole surface with tissue paper.
 The drawn composition is important to her; when it begins to disappear beneath the layers of tissue, she re-draws it.
 She then paints in acrylics onto the collage base, focusing on the original drawing but also incorporating many of the shapes which originate from the tissue layer.
 Her aim is a synthesis between the drawing and the more abstract collage, with the painted layer bringing the two together.

 Her background is in illustration and design (First Class BA Honours Degree, Manchester, 1982).
 Most of her illustrations feature in publications for environment and development organisations (such as IUCN in Geneva and IIED in London).
 During this period, she produced black and white, pen and ink drawings.